What material is commonly used for the lenses of periscopes?

 (d) To enable longer submerged endurance

-Which technological advancement played a crucial role in anti-submarine warfare during World War I?
+Which technological advancement was crucial in anti-submarine warfare during World War I?

 (a) Depth charges